koen-dejonghe/ev3-scratch-helper-app/README.md

 Boot the EV3, connect sensors and motors and start the application on your computer as follows:
 ```
-[koen:~/workspaces … ev3-scratch-helper-app] $ ./gradlew bootRun
+./gradlew bootRun
 ```
 If this is the first time you run this, and you are behind a firewall, then execute this:
 ```
-[koen:~/workspaces … ev3-scratch-helper-app] $ ./gradlew -Dhttp.proxyHost=www.proxy.host -Dhttp.proxyPort=8080 bootRun
+./gradlew -Dhttp.proxyHost=www.proxy.host -Dhttp.proxyPort=8080 bootRun
 ```
 (Windows users should execute gradlew.bat instead)

 The program will connect to the first available Brick in the network.
-If no Brick is found, it will wait for the firt EV3 to become available.
+If no Brick is found, it will wait for the first EV3 to become available.

 Next, on the same computer start the Scratch 2.0 offline editor.
 Press SHIFT, and click on File.